Explore the Political Science degree program

 - POS 365 Comparative Government and Politics (3 credits) – Analysis and comparison of the political systems and processes of selected countries.

 - POS 444 Topics in Political Science (3 credits) – Current or special issues in political science will be examined.
 The course offers students the opportunity to discuss relevant issues facing society.
 This course may be repeated, by advisement, with different topics.
+Note: only topics on international relations or comparative politics will satisfy this requirement.

 - POS 365 Comparative Government and Politics (3 credits) – Analysis and comparison of the political systems and processes of selected countries.